 • physical choices (diet, exercise, clean water, hydration, sleep, daily sunlight, taking nutrients to support and balance body chemistry)

-• biochemical choices (anything you cannot see but affects you internally such as toxic metals, pesticides, EMFs, dirty electricity, air pollution, gratitude, your thoughts, perception and attitude)
+• biochemical impacts (anything you cannot see but affects you internally such as toxic metals, pesticides, hidden infections, EMFs, dirty electricity, air pollution, gratitude, your thoughts, perception and attitude)

 • relationships, spiritual, emotional, environmental and lifestyle choices

 First things first!
 Before factoring in methylation issues, MTHFR defects and genetic test results, it’s important to look at an individual’s diet, lifestyle, toxic burden, gut health, proper breathing techniques, sunlight exposure, balanced circadian rhythms, and environment first.
 Exhaust these fundamentals first before digging deeper into genetics and methylation.